vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 //videos.datacamp.com/transcoded/000_placeholders/v1/hls-temp.master.m3u8

 --- type:MultipleChoiceExercise lang:sql xp:50 skills:1 key:a1f556e63f
+## SQL Usage
-## Which of the following is a good reason to use SQL?
+Which of the following is a good reason to use SQL?
-Question goes here.

 *** =instructions
+- Memory savings
--
+- Speed advantages
--
+- Centralization
--
+- Access Controls
--
+- All of the above

 *** =hint